Oil Painting Supplies

 Water-mixible oil painting medium:

 - Cobra painting paste or any gel that goes with your brand of water mixable oils.
 I tend to buy the medium made by the brand of paint I am using to assure that they play well together.
 My students who are using water-mixable say that the paste or gel or liquin lookalike is essential to making the paint flow right.
-Water is just not good or controllable enough.
+Water does not give enough control.

 - A few Flat or Bright bristle brushes-- 1/2 inch and 1 inch wide.
 Brights are short and square, Flats are long and rectangular.
 Rounds are no fun.
 Hair or fur brushes are too wimpy for acrylic and oil; they are intended for watercolor.
 Bristle Brushes, please!